AdobeDocs/campaign-web.en/help/v8/audience/add-audience.md

 * [Build a one-time audience](one-time-audience.md) using the query modeler.
 * [Load an audience from an external file](file-audience.md) (for emails only).

 Audiences that can be targeted in deliveries are accessible from the **Audience** left menu.
 They originate from multiple sources, such as the Client console, Campaign Web audience workflows, or Adobe Experience Platform.
-[Learn more on audiences](manage-audience.md)
+[Learn more about audiences](manage-audience.md)

 To select an existing audience for your message, follow the steps below: